jasonkyuyim/se3_diffusion/README.md

 Our repo keeps a fork of [OpenFold](https://github.com/aqlaboratory/openfold) since we made a few changes to the source code.
 Likewise, we keep a fork of [ProteinMPNN](https://github.com/dauparas/ProteinMPNN).
+Each of these codebases are actively under development and you may want to refork.
 We use copied and adapted several files from the [AlphaFold](https://github.com/deepmind/alphafold) primarily in `/data/`, and have left the DeepMind license at the top of these files.
-Each of these codebases are actively under development and you may want to refork.
+For a differentiable pytorch implementation of the Logarithmic map on SO(3) we adapted two functions form [geomstats](https://github.com/geomstats/geomstats).
-Go give each of these repos a star if you use this codebase!
+Go give these repos a star if you use this codebase!

 ## Training